Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Yup, that’s right.
 Every computing device capable of playing audio already has a DAC built into it.
 Otherwise you wouldn’t be able to play any audio at all.

 The DAC might be built into the chipset, or it might be in your computer’s sound card.
-In either case, this little converter is what makes computer audio possible.
+In either case, this little converter is what makes digital audio possible.

 So Why Do I Need an External DAC?